A practical guide to Zendesk integrations with GPT-5-Pro

 Pros:

-They're usually simple and designed to solve one specific problem.
+- They're usually modular and designed to solve specific problems.

 -